-This two-storey brick building on Broadway in Winnipeg was constructed in 1903 for Arthur E. Ham of the Imperial Dry Goods Company.
+This two-storey brick building on Broadway in Winnipeg was constructed by day labour in 1903 for Arthur E. Ham of the Imperial Dry Goods Company.
 It provided accommodation for his family of eight along with at least two servants.
 The Ham family moved to 187 Balmoral Street in 1907, and around August of that same year, the building became a clinic for the orthopaedic surgery practice of physician Herbert P. H. Galloway.
 Galloway, along with his wife, two daughters, and two servants also resided here until approximately 1918 when they moved to 638 Wellington Crescent.
 Galloway partnered with Angus A. Murray, Alexander Gibson, and George V. Bedford as the Winnipeg Orthopaedic Clinic (also known as the Galloway-Gibson Clinic) prior to the end of the First World War.
 In 1919, their medical practice was expanded when Andrew P. MacKinnon joined the clinic.
 The former residential space was re-developed into eight individual suites and, in early 1925, both structures were named Howell Court (as a nod to the maiden name of Galloway’s mother) and opened to renters.
 The clinic operated under a Galloway-MacKinnon partnership for many years, and later as the MacKinnon Orthopaedic Clinic.

 1906 & 1916 Canada census, Library and Archives Canada.

 “Physicians and Surgeons [Dr. Galloway],” Manitoba Free Press, 24 July 1907, page 17.